SEPS – Overview of Previous Rounds

 Through SEPS (Sustainable Energy Project Support), WISIONS supports innovative energy projects that are environmentally, economically and socially sound, as well as fostering knowledge exchanges between practitioners.

 The main activity and objective of SEPS within WISIONS is the "practical demonstration and testing of technologies and support for active exchanges in target regions.
-In the last few years, a total of 110 projects in more than 40 countries were selected for practical SEPS support in 14 rounds of applications and a high proportion of these projects have already been implemented.
+In the last few years, a total of 129 projects and exchange activities in more than 40 countries were selected for practical SEPS support in 16 rounds of applications and a high proportion of these projects have already been implemented.
 Selection is based on a number of specific criteria to ensure the innovative and sustainable character of the implementation models.

 The first five rounds of SEPS (2004-2009) did not focus on specific technologies, needs or regions.
 In the following three rounds (2010-2012) the calls focused on specific energy needs, such as access to electricity and food issues.
 Since 2013 the calls have been aligned with WISIONS' pillar of regional partnerships and networks, focusing on specific regions and technologies.

 A further new feature of SEPS was introduced in 2013: the support of knowledge exchanges within a region.
 The goal is to strengthen the capabilities of local organisations involved in the field of sustainable energy projects in the global south by supporting face-to-face exchanges.
 These can address issues such as technical challenges, financial strategies, managerial capacities, methods of motivating the local population etc.

-SEPS IX - XIV (2013 to date) - Focus on specific regions and technologies
+SEPS IX - XVI (2013 to date) - Focus on specific regions and technologies